While cooking, listen to this: The First Cut Is The Deepest by Sheryl Crow

 Note: this recipe is what we like to call an eyeballer.
 The ingredient amounts are completely dependent on your taste, so feel free to experiment and adjust as you please.

 1 lb green beans, washed and trimmed

 2-3 cloves of garlic, thinly sliced

 Red pepper flakes

 Salt & freshly ground black pepper

-To store, these green beans are just as tasty the next day.
+To keep: these green beans are just as tasty the next day.
 Seal them in an airtight container in the fridge and reheat before eating again (or nosh on them cold!).